erambier/blog/content/about.md

 ---

 Hello,
-I'm excited to present you some of my project.
+I started this blog to improve my writting skills and my way of talking about my projects.
 Don't hesitate to reach me out for a feedback, advices or any other kind of information!

 Estelle